vegaprotocol/specs/protocol/0026-AUCT-auctions.md

 - the auction call period end time being reached (if such a time is set); or
 - other functionality (related to the type of auction period) that triggers the end of auction.

 Auction periods do not end if the resulting state would immediately cause another auction to occur.
 Instead the current auction gets extended.
-For example, if a liquidity monitoring auction would be triggered at the end of an opening auction, then the opening auction continues and the *auction extension trigger* field in the [market data API](./0021-MDAT-market_data_spec.md) is updated to account for the fact that the opening auction has been extended due to insufficent liquidity.
+For example, if a liquidity monitoring auction would be triggered at the end of an opening auction, then the opening auction continues and the *auction extension trigger* field in the [market data API](./0021-MDAT-market_data_spec.md) is updated to account for the fact that the opening auction has been extended due to insufficient liquidity.

 ### Ending when a market is going to enter Trading Terminated status